awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

 **Important**
 You can customize the default frequency of notifications sent about the subsequent finding occurrences\.
 Possible values are 15 minutes, 1 hour, or the default 6 hours\.
 You can update this value using the [CreateDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateDetector.html) or the [UpdateDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_UpdateDetector.html) API operations\.
 You can also update this value through the GuardDuty console \- choose **Settings** and then under **CloudWatch Events**, choose one of the available values from the **Updated findings** pull\-down menu\.
-Only users from a master account can customize the default frequency of notifications sent about the subsequent finding occurrences to CloudWatch Events\.
+Only users from a administrator account can customize the default frequency of notifications sent about the subsequent finding occurrences to CloudWatch Events\.
 Users from member accounts CANNOT customize this frequency value\.
-The frequency value set by the master account in its own account is imposed on GuardDuty functionality in all its member accounts\.
-In other words, if a user from a master account sets this frequency value to 1 hour, all member accounts will also have the 1 hour frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
+The frequency value set by the administrator account in its own account is imposed on GuardDuty functionality in all its member accounts\.
+In other words, if a user from a administrator account sets this frequency value to 1 hour, all member accounts will also have the 1 hour frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
 For more information, see [Managing multiple accounts in Amazon GuardDuty](guardduty_accounts.md)\.

 ## Monitoring archived GuardDuty findings with CloudWatch Events<a name="guardduty_findings_cloudwatch_archived"></a>